How to Freeze Hot Malagueta Chili Peppers

 At this point you can wash them if you wish.
 If you have used any insecticide/pesticide or live in an area with pollution I would suggest this.
 I personally don't for a few reasons.
 One is I don't use anything to kill bugs plus our air is about as clean as it gets living so close to the beach.
 Another reason is if I try to wash these chilies they will disintegrate as I have mentioned before they are fragile.
 I do wipe them and check for insects, or any damaged ones.

 If concerned, you can wash and dry them or simply wipe them.

 Step Two: Put Them in an Ice Cube Tray

-Next, place the chillies in an ice cube tray.
-Depending on the size of the chillies you should be able to get a few in each section.
+Next, place the chilies in an ice cube tray.
+Depending on the size of the chilies you should be able to get a few in each section.
 Remember if they are wet or damp, they will freeze together which you don't want.
 A bit of patience now will pay off later.
-This is a good time to inspect each chilli.
-I like to leave the stem attached because when it comes time to use them, I can hold the stem and cut the chillies using kitchen scissors into my curries, burgers or salsa.
+This is a good time to inspect each chili.
+I like to leave the stem attached because when it comes time to use them, I can hold the stem and cut the chilies using my kitchen scissors into my curries, burgers or salsa.